Tech-Nerdz/Sleep-Pattern-Anomaly-Detection/README.md

 2.OpenCV for video frame processing.​

-3.MediaPipe for facial and eye landmark detection.​
+3.MediaPipe & PyTorch for facial and eye landmark detection.​

 4.NumPy (and optionally SciPy / scikit-learn) for EAR calculation and anomaly logic.​